eramdam/fold-imports/README.md

 This extension contributes the following settings:

+- `auto-fold-imports.auto`: Controls the automatic folding of imports.
-- `auto-fold-imports.debug`: Print debug statements.
+- `auto-fold-imports.debug`: Whether to print debug statements or not.
 - `auto-fold-imports.minimumBlockSize`: How big an imports block needs to be before it's auto folded.
 - `auto-fold-imports.extraLanguages`: Extra languages in which to auto folds.

 ## Release Notes

-TODO